chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 - `"required": [ "script" ]` defines that `script` attributes as mandatory.
 The `path` property is optional.
 - `"properties" : { ... }` defines the additional properties and their types.

-When the extension actually creates a Task, it needs to pass a `TaskDefinition` that conforms to the task definition contributed in the package.json file.
+When the 插件 actually creates a Task, it needs to pass a `TaskDefinition` that conforms to the task definition contributed in the package.json file.
 For the `npm` example a task creation for the test script inside a package.json file looks like this:

 ```ts
 let task = new vscode.Task({ type: 'npm', script: 'test' }, ....);